 - Home hazards or dangers such as broken or uneven steps, throw rugs, or floor clutter

-Most falls are caused by a combination of risk factors.
-The more risk factors a person has, the greater their chances of falling.
-Many risk factors can be changed or modified to help prevent or reduce the likelihood of falls and to help with the ability to balance with age.
+A combination of risk factors cause most falls.
+Therefore, the more risk factors a person has, the greater their chances of falling.
+Changes or modifications to many risk factors can help prevent or reduce the likelihood of falls and to help with the ability to balance with age.

 Here are a few additional suggestions from the CDC:

 - Once a year, check with your eye doctor and update your eyeglasses if needed.
 Glaucoma or cataracts can increase your chances of falling.